Russia's 2016 Twitter Campaign Was Strongly Pro-Gun, With Echoes Of The NRA

 That was unusual for the Internet Research Agency, which has typically played up the most extreme opposing sides of controversial issues in the United States.

-"I can't think of another issue where they don't play both sides in order to strike a wedge between them," said Linvill, who with Warren have done extensive work analyzing the millions of IRA tweets on a variety of issues.
+"I can't think of another issue where they don't play both sides in order to strike a wedge between them," said Linvill, who with Warren has done extensive work analyzing the millions of IRA tweets on a variety of issues.

 "It's 100 percent an anomaly ...
 The gun debate has all the hallmarks of a typical tool in their tool set — but they only use half of it."